cometbft/cometbft/docs/architecture/adr-102-rpc-companion.md

 | `tx`                 | * hash <br/> * prove                   | Get a transaction by its hash                   | This method will return the same response structure as the equivalent CometBFT method.                                                                                                                                                                                                |
 | `validators`         | * height <br/> * page <br/> * per_page | Get validator set at a specified height         | This method will return the same response structure as the equivalent CometBFT method.                                                                                                                                                                                                |

 The following methods can also be implemented, but might require some additional effort and complexity to be implemented.
 These are mostly the ones that provides `search` and `query` functionalities.
+These methods will proxy the request to the full node.
+Since they are not dependent on data retrieval from the RPC Companion database they should just act as proxies to the full node.
+In the future, it might be possible to implement these methods in the RPC Companion if the database stores all the information required to be indexed and the queries specified in the JSONRPC methods can be translated into SQL statements to return the queried data from the database.

 | **JSONRPC method**   | **JSONRPC Parameters**                                               | **Description**                        | **Notes**                                                                                                                                                                                  |
 |----------------------|----------------------------------------------------------------------|----------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|